Upper Limb Clinic

 Cancellation Policy

 Please note we have a 24 hour cancellation policy.
-Please respect our Physiotherapists and Osteopaths and give them more than 24 hours notice if you need to change or cancel an appointment.
-Failure to do so will incur a cancellation charge and may affect future appointments that we are able to offer you.
+Please respect our therapists and give them more than 24 hours notice if you need to change or cancel an appointment.
+All appointments are secured with payment.
+All appointments cancelled within 24 hours of the start time or not attended will not be refunded.
+Failure to make payment on request will affect future appointments that we are able to offer you.

 Thank you.